Last Updated: May 10, 2026

 Ryzolt is a drug marketed by Purdue Pharma and is included in one NDA.

 The generic ingredient in RYZOLT is tramadol hydrochloride.
 There are thirty-six drug master file entries for this compound.
-Forty-two suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.
 Additional details are available on the tramadol hydrochloride profile page.

 AI Deep Research